lightsocks/lightsocks-java/README.md

 After some thinking , i make a decision that develp the tool use a new protocal  below:<br>
  *  the handshake will be ended not only the client and server have exchanged  iv but also the server side has connect the            destination server.
  *  each packet has two field plus .One is the validate length of encrpted data ,the other is the total length.
-This design has       much benefit when use other languages.
+This design has       much benefit when writing network program.

 ### System requirements
  *  Java 8 (if your use jdk5/jdk6/jdk7, make surce it can compile success, other wise,you should  modify the code. )